JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 This tool fills and cuts the DEM based on the elevation - area - volume curve (above and below), for example, the tool will select the equivalent elevation of that parameter and "fill" what is below and "cut" what is above.

+## Calculate basin priority (Morphometric)

+This tool is used to calculate basin priority based on user-selected parameters.
+Examples of scientific studies that use this method include (Pastor et al., 2024) and (Rosado Victoria et al., 2025).
+Basin ranking is performed using the compound parameter, which is the average of the parameter rankings for each parameter.

+## Calculate basin priority (PCA)

+This tool is used to calculate basin priority based on user-selected parameters prioritized using the Principal Component Analysis statistical method.
+Examples of scientific studies using this method include (Ojha et al., 2023) and (Govarthanambikai & Sridhar, 2024).
+After a PCA analysis to select the morphometric parameters that best explain the physical phenomenon, a weight is assigned to each parameter (based on the correlation with the eigenvectors).
+The compound parameter is then averaged by calculating the rankings of the selected parameters with assigned weights.

 ## References
 - Horton, R. E. (1932).
 Drainage-basin characteristics.
 Transactions of the American Geophysical Union, 13, 350–361.